XavierGau/Digital-Writing-Folio/exercises.md

  * The lack of colour choice.
 Unfortunately, the program only allows 3 colours for each level, severely limiting the creative options I have for creating an intersting environment that could tell the story.
 It also restricted the amount of 'blocks' that you could use, only having a background, a wall, or an item/person.
 This was extremely disappointing right off the bat.
  * Not being able to add basic physics and gravity.
 This was mostly only an issue due to the story I wanted to create with the perspective I was using.
 This program was clearly designed with a top-down view in mind, so my side-view choice wasn't really viable as the player could just fly into the sky with the lack of gravity.
  * Very basic storytelling capabilities.
-While it did allow for IF commands and a basic inventory system, it still was lacking many of the storytelling capabilities I would have like to have, such as NPCs moving, audio, and movement animations.
+While it did allow for IF commands and a basic inventory system, it still was lacking many of the storytelling capabilities I would have liked to have, such as NPCs moving, audio, and movement animations.

  ![bitsy](image.png "Best I could do with Bitsy")